FAQ – Frequently Asked Questions

 No more worries about hitting a wall, tripping over cables, or running out of space.
 No bothersome physical restraints.
 Pretty safe really, and lots of fun.

 So basically the Missing Link for a Fully Immersive Virtual Reality Experience?

 Yes, yes it is.

 Is there anything else like it out on the market?

 To sum up using kiwi terminology, “yeah, nah”.

 Sounds fun, but what does it mean to me the user?

 It means that you can now have a Fully Immersive Virtual Reality experience.
 You can walk and run freely and naturally, unrestrained and unlimited.
 You can have total immersion…

 “You could be walking down Bourbon Street, New Orleans whilst physically located in Sydney, Australia.
-You could be walking on Mars admiring the red terrain through the canals and interacting with the locals, or if you prefer something closer to home, the Tongariro Alpine Crossing walk.
+You could be walking on Mars admiring the red terrain through the canals and interacting with the locals, or if you prefer something closer to home, the New Zealand Tongariro Alpine Crossing walk.
 You could run the New York marathon, … the only limitation is imagination”

 What does it feel like?